 Alan F. Rothschild, Jr. is a shareholder in the Columbus and Atlanta law firm of Page, Scrantom, Sprouse, Tucker & Ford, P.C.
 He is past Chair of the American Bar Associations's Real Property, Trust and Estate Law Section and a Fellow of The American College of Trust and Estate Counsel (ACTEC) and The American College of Tax Counsel.
 Mr. Rothschild teaches Charitable Gifts and Foundations.

-Daniel S. Rubin is a partner in Moses & Singer's Trusts and Estates and Asset Protection practices in New York City.
-Mr. Rubin concentrates on domestic and international estate and asset protection planning for high-net-worth individuals and their families.
+Daniel S. Rubin is a partner in Farrell Fritz, P.C. and his practice concentrates on domestic and international estate and asset protection planning for high-net-worth individuals and their families.
 Additionally, he counsels clients on estate administrations and tax controversies, among many other matters.
+Daniel is a distinguished presenter to various professional groups, and has written numerous articles on estate and asset protection planning matters for expert and scholarly publications.
+Prior to joining Farrell Fritz, Daniel was a partner at Moses & Singer LLP.
 He serves as the chair of the International Estate Planning Committee of the Trusts and Estates Law Section of the New York State Bar Association and is a member of The American College of Trust and Estate Counsel (ACTEC).
 Mr. Rubin teaches Asset Protection.

 Bruce M. Stone is a shareholder with Goldman Felcoski & Stone P.A. in Coral Gables, Florida.
 His practice consists primarily of estate planning for both domestic and foreign clients.
 A significant portion of his practice involves disputed or complex problem situations in which he is retained to find creative planning solutions or to serve as expert witness, mediator or arbitrator.
 He is a Past-Chair of the Florida Bar Real Property, Probate and Trust Law Section and a Past-President of the American College of Trust and Estate Counsel (ACTEC).
 He is an Academician in the International Academy of Estate and Trust Law.
 Mr. Stone teaches Drafting for Estate Planning.